mhausenblas/kruiser/README.md

 /go $ grpcurl --plaintext kruiser:8080 yages.Echo.Ping
 ```

-When using Minikube, you can access the gRPC service from outside of the cluster:
+Option 1: Assuming you're using Minikube and you have `grpcurl` installed locally, you can access the gRPC service from outside the cluster as shown here:

 ```bash
 $ grpcurl --plaintext $(minikube ip):32123 yages.Echo.Ping